Odilon Kossounou: International career

+In December 2023, Kossounou was named in the Ivory Coast's squad for the 2023 Africa Cup of Nations.
+He went on to start three games, including the final where Ivory Coast won against Nigeria by a score of 2–1.

 Playing style

-Kossounou prevalently plays as centre back and excels in his tackling: his long limbs and the excellent timing of his interventions gives him one of the highest tackle success ratios in Europe.
+Kossounou prevalently plays primarily as centre-back but can also play as a right-back, and excels in his tackling: his long limbs and the excellent timing of his interventions gives him one of the highest tackle success ratios in Europe.

 Outside football

 In 2020, Kossounou was the subject of a TV-documentary on Swedish television titled "Det vackra spelet" (The beautiful game), that for three years followed him on his transfer to Hammarby and then on to Club Brugge.